MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ### `-fno-sanitize-address-vcasan-lib`

-The `-fsanitize=address` switch links in extra capabilities to yield an improved Visual Studio debugging experience when an Address Sanitizer exception is thrown.
+The `-fsanitize=address` switch links in extra capabilities to yield an improved Visual Studio debugging experience when an AddressSanitizer exception is thrown.
 These libraries are called **VCAsan**.
-These libraries enable Visual Studio to display Address Sanitizer errors on your source code.
-These libraries also enable the executable to generate crash dumps when an Address Sanitizer error report is created.
+These libraries enable Visual Studio to display AddressSanitizer errors on your source code.
+These libraries also enable the executable to generate crash dumps when an AddressSanitizer error report is created.

 The library chosen depends on the compilation flags, and is automatically linked in as follows.